-This paper extends our previous work on the emulation of burning objects in video games [2], [3], [4].
-Amarasinghe and Parberry [3] laid down the foundation of our approach and demonstrated the ability to realistically burn a shell model of a toy satellite in real time on a relatively slow GPU.
-Amarasinghe and Parberry [2] extended this work to models with a very low polygon count by using procedural triangulation in the areas that are on fire, and demonstrated the ability to realistically burn on the same GPU a 12-triangle shell model of a door.
-Amarasinghe and Parberry [4] extends this work from shell models to solid objects by procedurally filling in the exposed interior of a burning object.
+This paper extends our previous work on the emulation of burning objects in video games [1-3].
+Amarasinghe and Parberry [2] laid down the foundation of our approach and demonstrated the ability to realistically burn a high-polygon count shell model of a toy satellite in real time on a relatively slow GPU.
+Amarasinghe and Parberry [1] extended this work to models with a very low polygon count by judicious use of procedural triangulation in the areas that are on fire, and demonstrated the ability to realistically burn on the same GPU a 12triangle shell model of a door.
+This approach also lent itself easily to dynamic level of detail (LOD) rendering, which is an important method for reducing the polygon count in games.
+Amarasinghe and Parberry [3] extends this work from shell models to solid objects by procedurally filling in the exposed interior of a burning object.